6 STEPS:NEWS & SUPPORT

-From a patient’s perspective, diagnoses other than life-threatening illnesses may qualify as “bad news”.
-Anything that has the potential to change someone’s sense of self or health may be bad news; for example the diagnosis of new hypertension.
-Clinicians know that such conditions are common and usually easily treated, and can easily forget what it means to a patient to hear that he needs to take a medication every day for the rest of his life.
+Remembering that whether news is “bad” is determined by the listener, not the giver, is an important facet of empathic communication.
+Anything that has the potential to change someone’s sense of self or health may be bad news, such as the new diagnosis of hypertension.
+Clinicians know that such conditions are common and usually easily treated and can easily forget what it means to a patient to hear that he needs to take a medication every day for the rest of his life.
 Also, the implication of the diagnosis may be very different for a patient if there is a family history of myocardial infarction or stroke.
-Remembering that whether news is “bad” is determined by the listener, not the giver is an important facet of empathic communication.

 Prepare yourself.
-Imagine how your patient might feel, and anticipate typical emotional reactions.
-Acknowledge your own feelings so that interactions are not driven by your sadness, anger, remorse, or guilt.
-Review thoroughly basic information about the illness and treatment options.
-Ensure that all necessary information is available.
+Imagine how your patient might feel and anticipate typical emotional reactions.
+Acknowledge your own feelings so that interactions are not driven by your sadness, anger, remorse or guilt.
+Review basic information about the illness and treatment options.
 Rehearse what you will say.
-Consider bringing a colleague, nurse, or social worker.
+Consider bringing a colleague, perhaps a nurse or social worker, to provide support.

 Prepare the patient.
 When ordering a test or treatment, let the patient (and family) know the possible outcomes, including both benign possibilities and more serious ones.
 This allows the patient and family to prepare psychologically.
-Also, they may disclose information about the meaning of a particular diagnosis or specific concerns about possible outcomes that will help you respond more accurately and compassionately.
-Determine whom the patient would like to invite.
-This might include family, surrogate decision makers, or members of the interdisciplinary team, such as a nurse, social worker or chaplain.
+They may disclose information about the meaning of a particular diagnosis or concerns about possible outcomes that will help you respond more accurately and compassionately.
+Determine whom the patient would like to invite as they hear the news.
+This might include family, surrogate decision makers or members of the interdisciplinary team, such as a nurse, social worker or chaplain.

 Choose an appropriate setting.
 Create an environment conducive to effective communication, usually a quiet, private place with adequate seating.
 Be sure you are comfortably seated at eye level with the patient.
-Allot adequate time, and avoid interruptions by arranging to hold telephone calls and pages.
-Patients appreciate evidence that you are not rushing or running away.
+Allot adequate time and avoid interruptions by arranging to hold telephone calls and pages.
+Patients appreciate evidence that you are giving them your full attention rather than rushing to the next appointment.
 A box of facial tissues should be handy.

 |Step 2: What does the patient know?|